bitovi/bitops/README.md

   DEBUG - Set this option to 1 to enable debugging your Helm Stack.
   EXTERNAL_HELM_CHARTS - External Helm chart you need to install.
 The arguments for each repo should be separated a comma.
 Use the form: <NAME>,<REPO_KEY>,<REPO_URL>.
   TERRAFORM_DIRECTORY - Location of the terraform directory.
-  TF_APPLY - Set this option to true to deploy your Terraform stack.
+  TERRAFORM_APPLY - Set this option to true to deploy your Terraform stack.
   NAMESPACE - The namespace for the helm chart.